birbmaaan/appcues_demo_app/README.md

 ![open file](./readme_pics/readmepic2.png)

 2. Choose your project folder and open the entire thing.
 This will open all the project files in VSCode.
 You will see all of them listed in the left side of the editor.
+You can even read these directions there by opening the README.

 ![select folder](./readme_pics/readmepic1.png)